holaplex/kubes/readme.md

   --version $latest
 ```

-# LetsEncrypt Issuers (Only if you need SSL Certs for your ingresses)
+# LetsEncrypt Certificate Issuers
+This step is required *only if you need SSL Certs for your ingresses*.
 ```bash
 #Email address to use for cert renewal notifications
 email="mariano@holaplex.com"
 sed "s#YOUR_EMAIL#${email}#g" ./cert-manager/certissuers/letsencrypt.yaml | kubectl apply -f -
 ```

-# Docker registry (skip if using any other public registry for your indexer images)
+# Docker registry
+This step can be skipped if you are using any other public registry for your indexer images.

+### Deploying
-First we need a `registry` namespace.
+First we need a namespace for our Docker registry deployment.

 ```bash
 kubectl create namespace registry
 ```